 As a public company, we incur significant legal, accounting and other expenses, and these expenses may increase even more after we are no longer an "emerging growth company."
 Our management and other personnel need to devote a substantial amount of time to these compliance initiatives.
 Moreover, we expect these rules and regulations to substantially increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
-We estimate that we will incur approximately \$1.0 to \$1.5 million in incremental costs per year associated with being a publicly traded company, although it is possible that our actual incremental costs will be higher than we currently estimate.
+We estimate that we have incurred approximately \$1.5 million in costs per year associated with being a publicly traded company, although it is possible that our actual incremental costs will be higher in future years.
 The increased costs increase our net loss.